m-bocelli/cafe-engine/README.md

-# sdl-boilerplate
+# Cafe Engine
-Boilerplate for cross-platform (Windows and MacOS) game dev. with SDL2.
+Minimalist 2D rogue-like engine built on SDL2.

 ## Compiling
 To compile a debug executable on MacOS run the following on your command line: